-- On the Gboard keyboard, touch and hold (GMS devices only). - On the Android keyboard, touch, and hold (AOSP devices only). - On the Enterprise keyboard, touch 3.
-Not pre-installed on the device.
+- On the Gboard keyboard, touch and hold (GMS devices only). - On the Android keyboard, touch, and hold (AOSP devices only). - On the Enterprise keyboard, touch �.
+Only available with Mobility DNA Enterprise License.Not preinstalled on the device.
 Contact Zebra Support for more information.